Infinite-color randomly reinforced urns with dominant colors: First-order convergence

 \section{First-order convergence}

-We start by looking at the DPS with a constant expected weight function $w(x)\equiv\bar{w}$.
+We first consider the DPS with a constant expected weight function, $w(x)\equiv\bar{w}$.
 Then all colors are dominant and one can show that $W_n$ and $X_n$ are conditionally uncorrelated given $\mathcal{F}_{n-1}$.
 Recall from Section \ref{section:intro} that $(X_n)_{n\geq 1}$ is c.i.d. whenever $W_n$ and $X_n$ are conditionally independent.
-In that case, the predictive and the empirical distributions evaluated at any set $A\in\mathcal{X}$ converge a.s. to the same random limit, see \citep{berti2004}.
-Here, $(X_n)_{n\geq 1}$ is generally not c.i.d. because the weights depend on the corresponding colors and $(P_n)_{n\geq 1}$ may not be a measure-valued martingale.
-Nevertheless, $P_n$ and $\hat{P}_n$ converge to a common random probability measure, and convergence is in total variation as in \eqref{eq:intro:totalvar}.
+In that case, general c.i.d. theory implies that the predictive and empirical distributions converge set-wise to the same random limit; see \citep[][Section 2]{berti2004}.
+Here, $(X_n)_{n\geq 1}$ is generally not c.i.d., yet $P_n$ and $\hat{P}_n$ converge to a common random probability measure, and convergence is in total variation.